abutahathetailor-create/salatimepwa/README.md

 ## Location
 Jubail, Saudi Arabia (27.0040° N, 49.6460° E)

+##Test check
 https://abutahathetailor-create.github.io/salatimepwa/

-Fonts Used: for Icons: excellent project by Alessio Atzeni, you can visit his gits following. https://github.com/tomlutzenberger https://github.com/tomlutzenberger/meteocons.css
+##Fonts Used: for Icons:
+Excellent project by Alessio Atzeni, you can visit his gits following. https://github.com/tomlutzenberger https://github.com/tomlutzenberger/meteocons.css

 An easy to use "Font Awesome"-like package for meteorological Icons.
 Free to use for everyone.